geoloupix/.github/profile/README.md

 ### Introduction

 Geoloupix is an app to share your location or specific locations to your friends for free.
-We (don't) belive our project is different from others and is useful in any cases
+We (don't) believe our project is different from others and is useful in any cases
 Geoloupix team is composed of 2 french young and talented devs :

 #### Florian L